AND101Pod25/Milestone1/project_spec.md

 1. [Build Notes](#Build-Notes)

 ## App Overview
+Affirmo delivers affirmations directly to your fingertips, personalized to inspire and uplift you.

 ### Description
 Elevate your daily life with Affirmo, your personal affirmation companion.
 Start each day with a fresh burst of positivity and motivation.
 Our app delivers a new, carefully crafted affirmation right to your fingertips, tailored to inspire and uplift you.
 Affirmo empowers you to customize your affirmations.
 Add your own words of encouragement, personal mantras, or cherished quotes.
 This app is your canvas to cultivate a mindset of confidence, self-love, and success.

 ### App Evaluation